 His photographs of Francis Bacon’s studio, 7 REECE MEWS, were published by Thames and Hudson in 2001 and exhibited widely at galleries and museums including The Hugh Lane in Dublin, the Fondation Beyeler in Basle and the Fondation van Gogh in Arles.
 His first film PAVEE LACKEEN (The Traveller Girl) (2005) won numerous awards around the world including the Satyajit Ray award for Best First Film at the London Film Festival and the Irish Film & Television Award for Best Film.

-Recent exhibitions include: ‘Inspiration’ at the Sebastian Guinness Gallery, Dublin, July-Oct 2010 – a show of photographs which have inspired Perry alongside some of his own work; and ‘Twenty’ at the Irish Museum of Modern Art in 2011, a group show celebrating the first twenty years of the museum.
+Exhibitions since 2010 include: ‘Inspiration’ at the Sebastian Guinness Gallery, Dublin, a show of photographs which have inspired Perry alongside some of his own work; ‘Twenty’ at the Irish Museum of Modern Art (IMMA), a group show celebrating the first twenty years of the museum; ‘Decade’ at the Irish Museum of Modern Art (IMMA) a group show of recent acquisitions: and earlier this year the group show ‘Like a Horse’ at Fotografiska, Stockholm.